ragapp/agentfiles/README.md

 # agentfiles

+Run AI agents with a single file.

-A simple file format to define AI agents (for single and multi-agent systems).
+Using a simple file format to define AI agents (for single and multi-agent systems).
 Each agent is defined by its name, backstory, goal, role, and the tools that it uses.

+The agentfile is a YAML file that is a superset of [crewai's agent config](https://docs.crewai.com/concepts/agents#yaml-configuration-recommended).

 ## Examples